metallb/metallb/website/content/release-notes/_index.md

 Action required if upgrading from 0.4.x:

+- The `cidr` field of address pools in the configuration file has been renamed to `addresses`.
+MetalLB 0.5 understands both `cidr` and `addresses`, but in 0.6 it will only understand `addresses`, so please update now.
+- The `arp` and `ndp` protocols have been replaced by a unified `layer2` protocol.
+MetalLB 0.5 understands both the old and new names, but 0.6 will only understand `layer2`, so please update now.
-- The router IDs used on BGP sessions may be different, in clusters where nodes have multiple IP addresses.
+- The router IDs used on BGP sessions may change in this version, in clusters where nodes have multiple IP addresses.
 If your BGP infrastructure monitors or enforces specific router IDs for peers, you may need to update those systems to match new router IDs.
 - The Prometheus metrics for ARP and NDP traffic have been merged.
 Instead of `arp_*` and `ndp_*` metrics, there is now single set of `layer2_*` metrics, in which the `ip` label can be IPv4 or